 The Early Church

-Clement of Rome (35 - 99AD) Clement of Rome, who became the bishop of Rome right after Paul and Peter’s martyrdom, is the nearest in time to the Apostles and the completion of the New Testament and so his view of inspiration most likely reflects that of the Apostles.
+Clement of Rome (35 - 99AD) Clement, who became the bishop of Rome right after Paul and Peter’s martyrdom, is the nearest in time to the Apostles and the completion of the New Testament, and so his view of inspiration most likely reflects that of the Apostles.
 He said: